1jour1vin

 Nose

-Notes of white flowers followed by a bouquet of fruits: quince jelly, candied apricots, passion fruit, pineapple on a honey base, candied fruits.
+Notes of white flowers, followed by a rich bouquet of fruits: quince jelly, candied apricots, passion fruit, pineapple with a hint of honey, and candied fruits

-Balance and great freshness: sugars, minerality, and acidity, beautiful texture
+Balance and vibrant freshness: sweetness, minerality, and acidity, with a lovely body

 Serve